-Please visit our ITS-DSS Computer Lab Web Site for any information about our labs.
+Please visit our ITS Lab Services Computer Lab Web Site for any information about our labs.
 We have lots of great information such as what software and hardware is available in each lab, lab hours of operation and phone numbers, lab classroom reservation information and class schedules.

-Lab hours are posted outside and inside each lab.
+Lab hours are posted outside each lab.
 Lab hours are also on the web here.

 Besides enforcing lab rules, opening, closing, and ensuring the safety of lab equipment, lab assistants are also there to help users with software and hardware related questions.
 If the lab assistant doesn't know the answer, they will try to help the user get to an answer by using manuals, help files, calling supervisors, or whatever necessary.
 We do not expect the lab assistant to have all the answers.
 We do expect them to help the user find a way to get the answer.
 In some instances, the lab assistant may need to refer the user back to their professor, because there are some applications or complicated uses of the application where the professor is the best resource.

 The lab assistant is NOT there to help users do their homework.
 There is a difference between assisting the user to find the answer and doing the work for them.
 In those cases, lab assistants are instructed to inform the user that they need to consult their professor for help.

 You can either call the ITS Lab Services Operations office at (585) 475-2056 or you can use the comments form to submit compliments, complaints, or suggestions.

 We do not allow food and drink in the labs simply because accidents can ruin keyboards, printers, and computers.
 Since many students on campus use these labs, one person's accident is not only costly to repair or replace, but also leaves that machine unusable by any other users on campus.
 And since not everyone is conscientious, we do not allow food or drinks into the lab.